Naeem-Raza110/Color-generator/README.md

 - Generate random colors using a button
 - Display all generated colors in a grid
-- Apply the latest generated color as the background
 - Modern and clean UI using Tailwind CSS

 ---